WildCodeSchool/remotefr-js-0920-p3-off-hungergames-back/README.md

 sudo apt-get install -y nginx
 ```

+Whether you intend to enable HTTPS or not, follow this section.

+##### Enable HTTP vhost for your domain/sub-domain

-Then copy the `feedme-nginx-vhost.conf` file, from the `scripts` directory, to the directory where Nginx's "virtual hosts" are stored:
+Then copy the `feedme-nginx-http.conf` file, from the `scripts` directory, to the directory where Nginx's "virtual hosts" are stored:

 ```
-sudo cp /home/nodejs/feedme-back/scripts/feedme-nginx-vhost.conf /etc/nginx/sites-available/feedme
+sudo cp /home/nodejs/feedme-back/scripts/feedme-nginx-http.conf /etc/nginx/sites-available/feedme
 ```

 Create a symbolic link from this file to `/etc/nginx/sites-enabled`, where Nginx's _active_ vhosts are located: